PongPong3x/ScottLozanop/README.md

 1. Clone repository
 2. Run "npm install" for all dependencies
+3.
-3. Compile contracts with "npx hardhat compile" to generate the artifacts
+4. Compile contracts with "npx hardhat compile" to generate the artifacts
+5. In config.js, populate the following variables with the deployed address of all the contracts and the testnet or mainnet of your choice where deployed.
+This example uses infura:
+    - export const nftmarketaddress = "0x..."
+    - export const nftaddress = "0x..."
+    - export const rpc_url = "https://polygon-mumbai.infura.io/v3/{projectIDHere}"

 ## Accessing Project